Art404/boiler404/README.md

 ### Menu Config

-The `pages` object in `main` is what determines the category heirarchy of the site's navigation.
+The `pages` object determines the category heirarchy of the site's navigation.

-eg:
+eg given a config that looks like:

 ```js
 {